 Staff from Massachusetts MPOs, MassDOT staff, and other stakeholders coordinate on PBPP implementation through the Transportation Program Managers Group, including through its subcommittee on performance measures.
-For performance measures that states and MPOs track at the Boston Urbanized Area level, coordination responsibilities are documented in the 2018 Boston Urbanized Area Memorandum of Understanding.1
+For performance measures that states and MPOs track at the Boston MA-NH-RI Urbanized Area (UZA) level, coordination responsibilities are documented in the 2018 Boston MA-NH-RI UZA Memorandum of Understanding.1

-FFYS 2022-26 PERFORMANCE ANALYSIS
+FFYs 2022-26 PERFORMANCE ANALYSIS

 This section discusses investments in the federal fiscal years (FFYs) 2022-26 TIP and how they may relate to elements of the MPO's PBPP framework, including the MPO's goals and performance measures and targets.
 For each goal area, existing performance targets are identified and information on relevant trends, performance measures, TIP investments, and related planning activities is provided.
 These descriptions generally focus on investments of the MPO's Regional Target funds, although they may also describe MassDOT or transit agency-funded investments, where applicable.
 Information specific to the MPO's Transportation Equity goal area is included in Chapter 6 and details about investments that will be made by the MPO, MassDOT, the MBTA, CATA, and MWRTA are included in Chapter 3.
+Appendix A includes a table summarizing the impacts each Regional Target project is expected to have on performance areas discussed in this chapter.

-1 Urbanized Areas (UZAs) are defined by the US Census Bureau to represent the urban cores of metropolitan areas.
+1 Urbanized Areas are defined by the US Census Bureau to represent the urban cores of metropolitan areas.
 The Boston Urbanized Area includes the 97 municipalities in the Boston Region MPO and includes portions of neighboring MPOs in eastern Massachusetts, New Hampshire, and Rhode Island.